nvdk/sparql-dump/README.md

 *SPARQL_PASSWORD*: optional, default:null, password to authenticate with.
 Note that both user and password are required for authentication.

 *SPARQL_BATCHSIZE*: optional, default: 50000, amount of triples to retrieve per batch

+*SPARQL_OFFSET*: optional, default: 0, offset to start at